smartcontractkit/chainlink-aptos/contracts/data-feeds/README.md

 📄 Discussion: [Aptos Developer Discussions #694 (comment)](https://github.com/aptos-labs/aptos-developer-discussions/discussions/694#discussioncomment-13250748)

-## How to run the Data Feeds Migration e2e Script
+## How to run the Data Feeds e2e Scripts

 During an upgrade to the Data Feeds Registry contract, a test script was made to simulate the migration in full on a local testnet.